 Expressing children’s hospital experiences through art

-Recent research from the Institute of Global Health Innovation found that although current strategies, such as ‘hospital play’ can help children cope with the hospital experience once admitted, they offer limited benefits in preparing young patients for the immediate change in environment.
+Our recent research found that although current strategies, such as ‘hospital play’ can help children cope with the hospital experience once admitted, they offer limited benefits in preparing young patients for the immediate change in environment.

 To capture children’s experiences in hospital, our researchers recently ran a superhero drawing workshop.
 Children aged 5-12 were asked to submit their stories and a drawing of a superhero who possesses the superpowers they wish they had when going into hospital.

 From the event, over 100 drawings and stories were submitted which were entered into a competition.
 10 children’s submissions were chosen to be professionally illustrated and published in a booklet which will be distributed to hospitals in the UK.